drug-design/course/docs/chapters/protein-structure.md

 #### Anfinsen's Dogma

-The first and most important clue to the protein folding puzzle comes from  classic experiments by Christian Anfinsen who demonstrated that denaturated ribonuclease spontaneously refolds into its active conformation in vitro.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/anfinsens-dogma-e77f6532'><i class='fa fa-play' aria-hidden='true'></i></button>The first and most important clue to the protein folding puzzle comes from  classic experiments by Christian Anfinsen who demonstrated that denaturated ribonuclease spontaneously refolds into its active conformation in vitro.
 This proved that there is sufficient information in the protein sequence to determine its correct folding.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[protein folding]: A spontaneous process directed by the physical and chemical properties of the amino acid sequence that dictate the folding of a protein into a particular conformation.